The Silkdrive Growth Library

 International expansion

 The shelf we know best.
-Crossing borders is where growth playbooks break, and these five explain why, from boardroom behaviour to how culture shapes what an ad can say.
+Crossing borders is where growth playbooks break, and these explain why, from boardroom behaviour to how culture shapes what an ad can say.

 Consumer Behaviour and Culture / Global Marketing and Advertising book cover